How to Flush a Boat Engine the Right Way

 Why Are You Flushing Your Boat Engine?

-There are two main reasons to flush a boat engine, and both have to do with avoiding problems:
+There are two main reasons to flush a boat engine, and both have to do with avoiding problems.
+Here they are.

-1. Reducing the corrosive effect of salt water during the boating season.
+1. Reduce the corrosive effect of salt water during the boating season.

-2. Keeping the engine block from freezing and cracking during winter storage.
+2. Keep the engine block from freezing and cracking during winter storage.

-Removing salt after a day on the water will improve performance and extend the life of the engine.
+Removing salt with a de-salt flush after a day on the water will improve performance and extend the life of the engine.

-Since the Long Island Sound is my playground, that means fishing for saltwater treasures like stripers but also sucking in a lot of corrosive liquid as we troll.
+Since the Long Island Sound is my playground, that means fishing for saltwater treasures like stripers.
+It also means sucking in a lot of corrosive liquid as we troll.

 Getting rid of that stuff and replacing it with fresh water helps the engine perform reliably, minimizes the repair bills and just makes me sleep better at night.

-Boat manufacturers are actually pretty helpful in this and many new engines let you hook up a hose right to the intake so the task is as simple as watering the garden.
-If that’s not the case with your boat, there are inexpensive specialized tools you can use—and I’ll introduce you to some of these later on.
+Boat manufacturers are actually pretty helpful in this and many new engines let you hook up a hose right to the intake so the task is as simple as watering the garden with a hose.
+If that's not the case with your boat, there are inexpensive specialized tools you can use and I'll introduce you to some of these later on.